cedricium/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM, or Document Object Model, is an interface that we as programmers can use to interact with webpages.
+The DOM gives us access to read and manipulate the page's content, structure, and style.

 2. What is an event?

+Events are sent when the given event type is triggered.
+These events allow the developer to execute code when something specific happens.

 3. What is an event listener?

+An event listener is a piece of code that listens or waits for an event to be triggered.
+Event listeners then call a callback function when they are triggered.

 4. Why would we convert a NodeList into an Array?

+NodeLists are Array-like, however, they don't have all of the same methods that Arrays have.
+So converting a NodeList to an Array allows us to use Array methods and properties.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up